mosaic-design-system/docs/src/components/accordion.md

       ### Key Binding

-      An Accordion needs to be able to be interacted with by a keyboard.
-The key-bind should be 'Enter' to open the Accordion and 'Enter' to close it while focused on the header of the Accordion, not the Accordion's content.
-Pay special attention to the components used within the Accordion to ensure that they have their own specific key-binding if necessary.
+      An Accordion needs to be able to be interacted with via a keyboard.
+Where possible we will provide key-binds within our Mosaic component or there will be default HTML ones.
+If this isn't the case then please implement logical key-binds for all intractable components.

       ### Movement/Animation